PatrykPoniatowski/LidocainePatches/README.md

 Appropriate references were found on the [ONS Geoportal website](https://geoportal.statistics.gov.uk/maps/ons::local-health-boards-april-2019-names-and-codes-in-wales-1), which helps to align each Health Board with its appropriate code:

-7A1: Betsi Cadwaladr University Health Board
+-7A1: Betsi Cadwaladr University Health Board
-7A2: Hywel Dda University Health Board
+-7A2: Hywel Dda University Health Board
-7A3: Abertawe Bro Morgannwg University Health Board
+-7A3: Abertawe Bro Morgannwg University Health Board
-7A4: Cardiff and Vale University Health Board
+-7A4: Cardiff and Vale University Health Board
-7A5: Cwm Taf University Health Board
+-7A5: Cwm Taf University Health Board
-7A6: Aneurin Bevan University Health Board
+-7A6: Aneurin Bevan University Health Board
-7A7: Powys Teaching Health Board
+-7A7: Powys Teaching Health Board
-RQF: Velindre NHS Trust
+-RQF: Velindre NHS Trust
-RT4: Welsh Ambulance Services NHS Trust
+-RT4: Welsh Ambulance Services NHS Trust
 I have conducted a search to determine whether the codes have changed in line with changes to the borders of Health Boards in the last five years.
 To my knowledge, the codes have remained the same during this period.

 Furthermore, while cleaning the data, I noticed that data from April 2018 was misplaced.
 I have corrected this by moving it from column 'M' to column 'A' and assigning it to the correct values.